bstiq/charybdis-wireless-3x6/README.md

 Then follow the [BastardKB docs](https://docs.bastardkb.com/bg_charybdis/09cables_to_splinky.html) on how to connect all of the PCBs together.

-Make sure to use the flush cut pliers to remove any protruding pins and solder from the back side of the PCBs so that they can sit flush with the cases when the switches are being mounted.
+Make sure to use the flush cut pliers to remove any protruding pins and solder from the back side of the PCBs so that they can sit flush with the cases when the switches are being soldered in.

-For my build, I had some extra sockted pin headers laying around, so I chose to socket the sensor board to the MCU holder with some 28 gauge wire from an Ethernet cable.
-However, the ribbon cable would have worked just fine as well.
+For my build, I had some extra socketed pin headers laying around, so I chose to socket the sensor board to the nano holder with some 28 gauge wire I pulled out of an Ethernet cable.
+However, the 100mm ribbon cable from the BOM will probably look better, and work just fine as well.

 **Battery**

-Most builds mount the battery under the MCU, however I opted to mount it on the top lip of each half with some double sided tape.
+Most builds mount the battery under the MCU, however I opted to mount it on the top lip of each case with some double sided tape.

 The fit is perfect and I haven't had any issues with it in this location.

 ![alt text](images/battery.jpg)

-This allowed me to keep the battery away from components that could be damaged with excessive heat or expansion, and makes it easy to examine.
-The slack in the cable makes it simple to change or remove the battery at any time.
+This allowed me to keep the battery away from components that could be damaged with excessive heat or expansion, and makes it easy to examine if I need to see the battery.
+The slack in the cable also makes it simple to change or remove the battery at any time.

 **Testing**

-Now that everything is connected follow [BastardKB's documentation](https://docs.bastardkb.com/bg_charybdis/10install_the_switches.html#testing-the-pcbs) to test the switch pads and connections.
+Now that everything is connected follow [BastardKB's documentation](https://docs.bastardkb.com/bg_charybdis/10install_the_switches.html#testing-the-pcbs) to test the switch pads and internal connections.

 **Switches**

-Once all the switch pads have been confirmed to work, install the switches by following [BastardKBs documentation](https://docs.bastardkb.com/bg_charybdis/10install_the_switches.html#installing-the-switches).
+Once all the switch pads have been confirmed to work, solder in the switches by following [BastardKBs documentation](https://docs.bastardkb.com/bg_charybdis/10install_the_switches.html#installing-the-switches).

 **Sensor PCB**

-Put the sensor cover into the right case, install the BTU ball holders into the BTU bottom adatper, then screw the BTU bottom adatper into the sensor cover.
+Put the sensor cover into the right case, install the BTU ball holders into the BTU bottom adapter, then screw the BTU bottom adapter into the sensor cover.

 Make sure to push the BTU ball holders all the way into the BTU bottom adapter.
-They go in deeper than being flush with the side walls.
 It should something like this.

 ![alt text](images/btu_bottom.jpg)

-Finally, install the sensor and sensor cover by screwing them into the BTU bottom adatper.
+Finally, install the sensor PCB and sensor cover by screwing them into the BTU bottom adapter.

 **Pads**